eCommerce

 • Possibly misleading for the buyers

-👉 Best suited for: marketplaces like Amazon or travel eCommerce where demand fluctuates based on factors like time, stock, or competitor pricing.
+👉 Best suited for: marketplaces like Amazon or travel eCommerce where demand fluctuates based on factors like time, stock, or competitor pricing, as well as D2C brands.

 💡Advanced tip: Utilize data platforms such as BigQuery and Snowflake.
 Integrate solutions like connecting Snowflake with Google Sheets to ensure real-time data regarding the prices and the pricing accordingly.